johnprovazek/johnprovazek.github.io/_posts/2021-03-03-stateparks.md

 [![stateparks](../public/stateparks.png)](https://www.johnprovazek.com/stateparks)

-Built using vanilla javascript with the help of Bootstrap 5 for stylization and PageCrypt for encryption.
+Built using vanilla JavaScript with the help of Bootstrap 5 for stylization and PageCrypt for encryption.